Secord family: Notable members

-Laura Secord (née Ingersoll) was the wife of James Secord, the great-great-grandson of Ambroise Sicard.
-She is considered a Canadian heroine for her 32 km trek from Queenston to Beaver Dams to warn British Lieutenant James FitzGibbon that the Americans were planning to attack his outpost during the War of 1812.
+Laura Secord (née Ingersoll) was a Canadian woman known for her 32 km trek from Queenston to Beaver Dams to warn British Lieutenant James FitzGibbon that the Americans were planning to attack his outpost during the War of 1812.
 Laura has become mythologized in Canadian history.
+She was married to James Secord, a great-great-grandson of Ambroise Sicard.
 Laura Secord Chocolates was named for her.

 James Secord was a merchant in Upper Canada who was seriously wounded at the Battle of Queenston Heights during the War of 1812.
 He was the husband of Laura Ingersoll.

 George Secord was a political figure who as a member of the Conservative Party represented Monck in the Legislative Assembly of Ontario from 1867 to 1871.

-John Secord QC, a great-grandson of John Secord (1757-1830) was a lawyer and political figure who represented Regina in the 1st Council of the North-West Territories and Regina South in the Legislative Assembly of the Northwest Territories.
+John Secord QC, a great-grandson of John Secord (1757–1830) was a lawyer and political figure who represented Regina in the 1st Council of the North-West Territories and Regina South in the Legislative Assembly of the Northwest Territories.

 Richard Secord, a great-grandnephew of James and Laura Secord, was a merchant and politician in western Canada who served in the Legislative Assembly of the Northwest Territories.
 He and John McDougall founded Secord & McDougall, which advertised itself as general merchants.
 He was also a land speculator who dealt in Métis scrip.
 Secord was known for his philanthropy.

-Richard Vernon Secord (1932–2004), a descendant of Isaac I Secor (1755-1836) was a United States Air Force officer who rose to the rank of Major General.
+Richard Vernon Secord (1932–2004), a descendant of Isaac I Secor (1755–1836) was a United States Air Force officer who rose to the rank of Major General.
 He served in the Vietnam War, the Secret War in Laos, and participated in the Battle of Lima Site 85.
 He is particularly known for his involvement in the Iran-Contra Scandal.

-Solomon Secord (1834-1910), a great-grandson of Loyalist Solomon Secord (1755–1799), was a Confederate Army surgeon during the American Civil War.
+Solomon Secord (1834–1910), a great-grandson of Loyalist Solomon Secord (1755–1799), was a Confederate Army surgeon during the American Civil War.
 After the war he returned home to Kincardine, Ontario and worked as a family physician for 50 years.
 A monument to Dr. Secord was erected in the town square shortly after his death.
 The Municipality of Kincardine Council voted to decommission the monument in 2024 because the inscription refers to the doctor's Confederate Army service, implying that he approved of slavery.